brentmcconnell/privatelink-springapp/README.md

 "403 Forbidden" message indicating that the web application is not accessible from outside.
 However, if you RDP into the Win 11 VM that was provisioned in the VNet and use a web browser to view the same hostname you will see the web application for the Spring App, a ToDo list application, appear.
+The username and password to RDP into the VM is 'vmadmin/Password123$'.

+### Setup Project Build Pipeline

+Select the Pipeline icon from the left navigation in Azure DevOps and then select __New Pipeline__.